diogocezar/dctb-socials/README.md

 ##Usage##

-To user socials, just replace your socials tokens at file _config/config.php_
+To use socials, just replace your socials tokens at file _config/config.php_

+Since the config file was filled, you can customise the JavaScript file _js/socials.js_ to put the informations in your website as you like.

+The _ajax.php_ file, is the caller of methods developed at _Socials_ class.

+All the core system are in _socials.php_

+##Other##

+* The _cache_ folder stores the xml files;
+* _css_ folder contains some css to customize this example, if you want to preserve emoticons system, dont forget to include emoticons.css;
+* The _images_ folder contais the buttons and emoticons images;